-Clare abruptly stopped at the next bed.
-Amidst the sea of broken and bruised Highwind soldiers, just in front of Clare's keen eyes, was a raven-haired young woman suffering from a fever and being haunted by what must have been a bad dream.
+Claire abruptly stopped at the next bed.
+Amidst the sea of broken and bruised Highwind soldiers, just in front of Claire's keen eyes, was a raven-haired young woman suffering from a fever and being haunted by what must have been a bad dream.
 She was dressed in light rusted armor that left much of her arms and midriff revealed, displaying a frame that was softer than her other comrades' but still apt for combat.
 A look of delight overcame any boredom or disappointment the devious noblewoman had exhibited moments earlier.
 It was love at first sight.

 "Who's this pretty little thing?"